Stimulant Withdrawal Symptoms: What does Stimulant Withdrawal Look Like?

 Prescription stimulants are classified as a Schedule II drug under the Controlled Substances Act because they are highly abused and may cause addiction.
 It is said that approximately 900,000 Americans abuse prescription stimulants every single month.

 Despite the rise in addiction and abuse, it is possible to overcome an addiction to drugs or alcohol.
-With proper treatment and with the right rehab, you can begin to understand the underlying reason behind the addiction and learn proper coping strategies to handle the triggers.
+With proper treatment for stimulant use disorder and with the right rehab, you can begin to understand the underlying reason behind the addiction and learn proper coping strategies to handle the triggers.

 Treatment and Help at AToN Center